 Spinal Tumor Center

-The Washington University Spinal Tumor Center, led by Jacob Buchowski, MD, MS, Lawrence G. and Elizabeth A. Lenke Distinguished Professor of Orthopaedic Surgery, Professor of Neurological Surgery and Chief of the Spine Division, provides comprehensive, specialized care to patients with tumor of the spine.
+The Washington University Spinal Tumor Center provides comprehensive, specialized care to patients with tumors of the spine.
+Led by Jacob Buchowski, MD, MS, the Lawrence G. and Elizabeth A. Lenke Distinguished Professor and Vice-Chair of Orthopaedic Surgery, Professor of Neurological Surgery, and Chief of the Spine Division, the Spinal Tumor Center welcomes patients from all over the country and world for complex spinal surgery.

-Although many metastatic spinal tumors can be treated with radiation therapy and chemotherapy, some metastatic spinal tumors require surgical treatment.
-Surgery can range from a minimally invasive procedure such as cement augmentation to prevent or treat a fracture (i.e. vertebroplasty or kyphoplasty) to complex reconstruction depending on the severity of cancer involvement.
+Although many metastatic spinal tumors can be treated with radiation therapy and chemotherapy, many metastatic spinal tumors require surgical treatment.
+Depending on the severity of cancer involvement, surgery can range from a minimally invasive procedure such as cement augmentation to prevent or treat a fracture (i.e. vertebroplasty or kyphoplasty) to a complex surgical reconstruction.
 As surgical techniques have improved over the years, surgery for metastatic spinal tumors has become more common.
-Unlike metastatic spinal tumors, many of which do not require surgery, the vast majority of malignant primary spinal tumors require surgical treatment.
+Unlike metastatic spinal tumors, many of which will not require a surgery, the vast majority of malignant primary spinal tumors require surgical treatment.
 Benign primary spinal tumors also frequently require surgical intervention, although sometimes they can be treated nonoperatively.

 For a consultation, please contact the Spinal Tumors Center by calling 314-514-3500 during normal business hours.

 Historically, patients diagnosed with spinal tumors have been required to coordinate their care from a variety of sources while confronting an uncertain future and a confusing array of choices.
 The Washington University Spinal Tumor Center provides comprehensive, specialized care to patients with tumors of the spine.
 The center provides the expertise and comprehensive care necessary to effectively treat these complex situations with radiation, chemotherapy, surgery, or some combination as appropriate.
 Your case will likely be presented at our multidisciplinary spine tumor conference, where experts in radiation oncology, orthopedic spinal surgery, neurosurgical spinal surgery, interventional radiology, and others meet to discuss the optimal treatment and coordination of care based on the most up-to-date literature and your specific desires.
 We look forward to meeting you and taking care of you during this often unanticipated time in your life.

 For a consultation, please contact the Spinal Tumor Center by calling 314-514-3500 during normal business hours.